gbytedev/zfsbud/README.md

 The following operations are possible:
 - Creation of a snapshot of one or multiple datasets
 - Rotation (selective deletion) of older snapshots of one or multiple datasets while keeping 8 daily, 5 weekly, 13 monthly and 6 yearly snapshots
-- Resumable replication of one or multiple datasets to a local or remote location through ZFS send
+- Resumable sending/replication of one or multiple datasets to a local or remote location through ZFS send
 - Smart/automatic handling of initial & consecutive send operations
+- Optional recursive dataset creation and sending
 - Resuming of the last operation in case of an interruption
 - Dry run mode for output testing without actual changes being made
 - Optional logging